OpenDosimeter/OpenDosimeter/README.md

 2. Click on "New Issue".
 4. Provide as much detail as possible about your issue or suggestion.

-Note: You'll need a GitHub account to submit issues.
-It's free to sign up and contributes to a more collaborative open-source community.
+*Note:* You'll need a GitHub account to submit issues.
 Another option to leave feedback is to contact us through opendosimeter@gmail.com.

 ## License